byanthny/lyric-bot/README.md

 Discord bot that sends lyrics of the day made with python.

-This is just a temporary project I don't plan on continually maintaining it, use at your own risk.
+This is just a temporary project I don't plan on continually maintaining it, **use at your own risk**.

 # Getting Started